If you’re thinking about learning German, then it stands a chance you’ve come across Duolingo’s German course.

 But when it comes to speaking in a real-life scenario, Duolingo’s German course won’t get you there by itself.

 The problem is the speaking exercises aren’t conversation exercises.
-You get a little bit of practice in the conversation mode on the stories, but this just involves reciting what the characters say.
+You get a little bit of practice in the conversation mode on the stories (if available), but this just involves reciting what the characters say.
 You don’t actually come up with your own responses.

 Speaking is a skill in its own right and to learn it you’ll need to practice it regularly, ideally with a native speaker, or at the very least using a program that has conversation scenarios (such as GermanPod101).